NASA-IMPACT/veda-config/README.md

 # Development
 There's not much development to be done in the config repo.
 The UI part of Delta is stored at [delta-ui](https://github.com/NASA-IMPACT/delta-ui), and connected to the config via a git submodule.

-**To avoid breaking changes you'll have to manually update the version of delta-ui your config uses.**
+**To avoid breaking changes, the version of `delta-ui` is pinned to a specific commit making use of a [git-submodule](https://www.atlassian.com/git/tutorials/git-submodule).** This allows development to continue without breaking existent instances.
 You can see the version running:
 ```
 ./.delta/delta --info